simping4jesus/lph/lph.md

 He had a point.
 "Maybe just come to my place?"
 I sent him my address

 "Too late.
 Now I want drinks.
 You're buying.
 Joe's Pub."
 Joe's pub was right across the street from me.
 People would see me with that brute.
 I was about to send back an angry text, but my aching vagina had the last word.
 I sighed and put on some tight jeans to accentuate my ass, and a t-shirt.
 I grabbed a fistful of toilet paper and padded my panties.
 I went across the street and entered Joe's Pub to wait.
 I didn't need to wait long.
 Sean had to crouch and twist his torso to enter the pub.
-Even when he got in, the ceilings were only about a 6ft clearance, so he had to duck until he made his way to the barstool next to me.
+The ceilings had only about a 6ft clearance.
+So even when he got through the door he had to crouch until he made his way to the barstool next to me.
 He looked like the only adult in a room full of children.
 He sat down and the barstool creaked in protest.
 All eyes were looking at us.

 "Nice to see you Jennifer.
 I hope you're feeling better."